 - Introduction to simple marking guides (15 min)

-- Contact your School’s CLIPP Learning Designer to assist in matching the right type of marking criteria with your assessment task, and exploring the technology tools that may enhance the assessment.
+- Contact your Learning Designer via the CAD job portal to assist in matching the right type of marking criteria with your assessment task, and exploring the technology tools that may enhance the assessment.